Summary of Requirements for Fiscal Caution

 This page describes the summary of requirements for Fiscal Caution and its provisions as allowed for by Section 3316.031 of Revised Code.

-(A) State Superintendent shall develop guidelines for identifying "fiscal practices and budgetary conditions" that, if uncorrected, could lead to future declaration of Fiscal Watch or Fiscal Emergency.
+(A) The Director of Education and Workforce shall develop guidelines for identifying "fiscal practices and budgetary conditions" that, if uncorrected, could lead to future declaration of Fiscal Watch or Fiscal Emergency.

-(B)(1) The State Superintendent may declare Fiscal Caution, after consulting with the local board of education, if it is determined through the five-year forecast that conditions exist that could result in Fiscal Watch or Fiscal Emergency.
+(B)(1) The Director of Education and Workforce may declare Fiscal Caution, after consulting with the local board of education, if it is determined through the five-year forecast that conditions exist that could result in Fiscal Watch or Fiscal Emergency.

-(2) If the Auditor of State reports to the State Superintendent that any of "conditions or practices" exist that could result in Fiscal Watch or Fiscal Emergency, the State Superintendent may declare Fiscal Caution, after consulting with the local board of education.
+(2) If the Auditor of State reports to the Director of Education and Workforce that any of "conditions or practices" exist that could result in Fiscal Watch or Fiscal Emergency, the Director of Education and Workforce may declare Fiscal Caution, after consulting with the local board of education.

-(3) The State Superintendent must declare Fiscal Caution if the Auditor of State certifies a deficit that is > 2% but < 8% of prior year general fund revenue and elects not to place the district in Fiscal Watch.
+(3) The Director of Education and Workforce must declare Fiscal Caution if the Auditor of State certifies a deficit that is > 2% but < 8% of prior year general fund revenue and elects not to place the district in Fiscal Watch.

-(C) State Superintendent shall notify district of declaration of Fiscal Caution and request "written proposal" for correcting the conditions that led to Fiscal Caution and for preventing further fiscal difficulties that could lead to Fiscal Watch or Fiscal Emergency.
+(C) The Director of Education and Workforce shall notify district of declaration of Fiscal Caution and request "written proposal" for correcting the conditions that led to Fiscal Caution and for preventing further fiscal difficulties that could lead to Fiscal Watch or Fiscal Emergency.

-(D) While under Fiscal Caution, the Ohio Department of Education:
+(D) While under Fiscal Caution, the Department of Education and Workforce:

-(E) If the State Superintendent finds a district has not made reasonable proposals or taken action to correct the practices or conditions that lead to the declaration, the State Superintendent may report to the Auditor of State that Fiscal Watch is necessary to prevent further fiscal decline. [see Revised Code 3316.03(A)(3)]
+(E) If the Director of Education and Workforce finds a district has not made reasonable proposals or taken action to correct the practices or conditions that lead to the declaration, the Director of Education and Workforce may report to the Auditor of State that Fiscal Watch is necessary to prevent further fiscal decline. [see Revised Code 3316.03(A)(3)]

 Guidelines for Fiscal Caution

-The Department of Education, in consultation with the Auditor of State, has established the following “fiscal practices and budgetary conditions” as guidelines for the State Superintendent of Public Instruction to place school districts in Fiscal Caution.
+The Department of Education and Workforce, in consultation with the Auditor of State, has established the following “fiscal practices and budgetary conditions” as guidelines for the Director of Education and Workforce to place school districts in Fiscal Caution.
 Failure to correct any of the following situations could eventually lead to the Auditor of State declaring a school district to be in a state of Fiscal Watch or Fiscal Emergency.